aiwithbenefits/mcp-memory/README.md

 6. **Can I use it for more than one person?**
-   - Yes, MCP Memory supports multiple users
+   - Yes, MCP Memory can be integrated into your app to serve all your users
    - Each user gets their own isolated memory space
-   - There's no practical limit on the number of users (within free tier quotas)

 7. **Can I use it to store things other than memories?**
    - Yes, MCP Memory can store any type of text-based information